Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 # Day 04 - Introduction to Data concept & Hadoop Ecosystem :elephant::elephant:

 ## Overview:
 Today's session is dedicated to deepening your understanding of the Hadoop ecosystem, a powerful framework for distributed storage and processing of large datasets.
-You'll explore key components such as Hadoop Distributed File System (HDFS), MapReduce, YARN, Hive, ZooKeeper, HBase, and Kafka, gaining insights into their roles and applications in big data processing.
+You'll explore key components such as HBase, Kafka, Impala, Oozie, Kervberos, and partitioning strategies, gaining insights into their roles and applications in big data processing.
 The focus is on developing a high-level understanding of the Hadoop ecosystem and its role in big data processing.

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.
 - Explore key components and their roles in big data processing.
 - Make connections between the Hadoop ecosystem and real-world use cases.
 - Develop a high-level understanding of the Hadoop ecosystem and its role in big data processing.
-- Familirize yourself with the Hadoop ecosystem and its role in big data processing.
 - Continue to work with time estimation and planning.

-:warning: **Note:**
-- This is a self-study day, it is important to be able to work independently and manage your time.
-- A lot of newbies have a problem with self-study and time management, so breath and take your time to plan your day carefully.
-- Be aware of the importance of time management.
-Plan your time and tasks, and try to stick to your plan.
-If you are not able to finish the tasks in the time you have planned, you should discuss it with your mentor, maybe you learn more then you should.

 ## 7. Apache HBase
 - [Apache HBase](https://hbase.apache.org/)